The Denver-Boulder Real Estate Market Has Two Multiple Listings Services (MLS) Showing Homes for Sale

 What areas does Information and Real Estate Services, LLC (IRES) Cover?

-In general, the IRES MLS covers:
+In general, the IRES MLS covers Boulder and northeastern Colorado.
+More specifically, the IRES MLS covers:

 • IRES also covers all of the communities in Larimer County to the north, including Fort Collins, Loveland, and Estes Park.